sahshobeyri/vue-components-dep-check/README.md

 $ node index PROJECT_ABSOLUTE_ROOT_PATH
 ```

-reports will be saved as .json files in 'reports' folder
+reports will be saved as .json files in 'reports' folder.

 #### NOTE: this project is still under construction, this is just a minimal working version